Follow Italianism

 Senator Dafne Musolino (Itália Viva) speaks out against the citizenship decree during a Senate session on Wednesday (15), in Rome

-During the session this Wednesday (15) in the Italian Senate, senators Francesco Giacobbe (Democratic Party) and Dafne Musolino (Viva Italia) made harsh criticisms of the decree-law that modifies the recognition of Italian citizenship by jus sanguinis.
+During Wednesday’s session (15) in the Italian Senate, senators Francesco Giacobbe (Democratic Party) and Dafne Musolino (Italia Viva) harshly criticized the decree-law that modifies the recognition of Italian citizenship by jus sanguinis.
 Both presented prejudicial questions, asking that the text not proceed to a vote without a thorough review.

 The vote on the decree is scheduled for this Thursday (16), at 10 am (5 am Brasília time).